karokojnr/karokojnr/README.md

 ### Hi, I'm Kennedy Karoko

-- 🖥️ GO is my bread and butter, but I love to dabble in Android and Flutter
+- 🖥️ GO and Node.js is my bread and butter, but I love to dabble in Android and Flutter
 - 📚 I’m learning Swift at the moment
 - 🐦 You can follow me on X [@kennedy_karoko](https://twitter.com/kennedy_karoko)
 - ✍ You can also check some of my articles on [Medium](https://www.medium.com/@karokojnr/)